wongdexim/Getting-and-Cleaning-Data-Course-Project/README.md

 ##before running the script, remember to:
 #1 setwd
 #2 install and run library tidyr and dplyr
+#3 see codebook on variable descriptions and study design

 ## download and unzip data